VitoVan/lisp-game-jam-2023/README.md

 ## Autumn

-Time is flying, is flying.
+~~Time is flying, is flying.~~

+Damn, life came in.

+> “I love deadlines.
+I love the whooshing noise they make as they go by.”
+> ― Douglas Adams, The Salmon of Doubt

 ## Spring: The Maze and Lost Cat